AnyLog-co/documentation/02- Installation & Deployment/03- Orchestrators/01- Open Horizon.md

 **For 64-bit Intel or AMD device or virtual machine:**

 * 64-bit Intel or AMD device or virtual machine
-* An internet connection for your device (wired or wifi)
+* An internet connection for your device (wired or Wi-Fi)

 **For Linux on ARM (32-bit):**

 * Hardware requirements - Raspberry Pi 3A+, 3B, 3B+, or 4 (preferred), but also supports  A+, B+, 2B, Zero-W, or Zero-WH
 * MicroSD flash card (32 GB preferred)
-* An Internet connection for your device (wired or WiFi).
-Note: Some devices can require extra hardware for supporting Wifi.
+* An Internet connection for your device (wired or Wi-Fi).
+Note: Some devices can require extra hardware for supporting Wi-Fi.

 ## Associating Machine to Open Horizon
 The following steps will associate a new machine with the Open Horizon management platform.
 The process will complete the